Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

 Here we investigate the deformed states of $^{16}$O nucleus obtained with constrained HF + BCS calculations.
 In Fig. \ref{fig:pes_O16} we show the potential-energy curve of the nucleus as a function of the quadrupole deformation $Q_2$ defined as

 where $\rho(\bm r)$ is the total one-body density.
-The ground state is spherical, and as the deformation increases in the prolate direction, there appears elongated shape with a bulge at the middle and eventually rod shape, while at large oblate deformations there appears torus shape.
+The ground state is spherical, and as the deformation increases in the prolate direction, there appears an elongated shape with a bulge at the middle and eventually a rod shape, while at large oblate deformations there appears a torus shape.

-We performed the $|\Psi|^2$ maximization for $^{16}$O nucleus with different $Q_2$ values.
-The resulting most probable neutron configurations for four selected values of $Q_2$ are shown in Fig. \ref{fig:O16_def} together with the neutron single-particle energies near the fermi energies as functions of $Q_2$.
+We performed the $|\Psi|^2$ maximization for the $^{16}$O nucleus with different $Q_2$ values.
+The resulting most probable neutron configurations for four selected values of $Q_2$ are shown in Fig. \ref{fig:O16_def} together with the neutron single-particle energies near the Fermi energies as functions of $Q_2$.
 It is found that there are four regimes of the nucleon arrangement depending on the occupied single-particle levels.
 We have observed abrupt transitions of the neutron arrangement around the $Q_2$ values where an alternation of the Fermi level occurs: $Q_2\approx -25$ fm$^2$, $25$ fm$^2$, and $100$ fm$^2$.
 In the most oblate region where $Q_2\lesssim -25$ fm$^2$, the four pairs of neutrons are most likely to form a square on the $xy$ plane [Fig. \ref{fig:O16_def}(a)].
 In the near-spherical region, the pairs form a tetrahedron [Fig. \ref{fig:O16_def}(b)].
 In the prolate region where $25\lesssim Q_2\lesssim 100$ fm$^2$, the pairs form a diamond shape aligned to $z$ axis, indicating there are $\alpha$ clusters at the top and the bottom [Fig. \ref{fig:O16_def}(c)].
 Finally, in the most prolate region ($Q_2\gtrsim 100$ fm$^2$), all the pairs are located on the $z$ axis, forming a four-$\alpha$ linear chain.

-From the various structures of obtained by the $|\Psi|^2$ maximization, we found the characteristic arrangements of nucleons in different regimes of deformation or occupied orbitals, which was not clear if we merely observe the shapes.
+From the various structures obtained by the $|\Psi|^2$ maximization, we found the characteristic arrangements of nucleons in different regimes of deformation or occupied orbitals, which was not clear if we merely observed the shapes.